Docs Menu

 • You can define only one primary key per object model.

 • Primary key values must be unique across all instances of an object in a realm.
-Realm Database throws an error if you try to insert a duplicate primary key value.
+Realm throws an error if you try to insert a duplicate primary key value.

 • Primary key values are immutable.
 To change the primary key value of an object, you must delete the original object and insert a new object with a different primary key value.